-- Hunters may not enter the hunting units (scout) prior to the opening day. - Hunters may not use pits or permanent blinds.
-The building of a temporary blind made of natural material is permitted, but is not allowed prior to the opening - · Airboats are only permitted in Unit 9 and Block C of the refuge. - Off-highway vehicles are not permitted on the refuge. - Hunters may enter the refuge two hours before legal sunrise and must exit the refuge by two hours after legal sunset. - The refuge prohibits leaving decoys, boats, vehicles and other personal property on the refuge overnight. - Hunters may only park in designated parking areas. - Persons possessing, transporting, or carrying firearms on the refuge must comply with all provisions of state and local law.
-Firearms may only be discharged according to refuge regulations (50 CFR 27.42 and 50 CFR 32.64). - Hunters may possess only 10 shells while hunting on or within 50 feet from the center of the dikes on Units 1A and 2C. - Archery hunting is not allowed on the refuge. - Predator and snipe hunting are not allowed on the refuge. - Commercial guiding and outfitter activities are not allowed on the refuge. - All hunters entering, using or occupying the refuge for waterfowl hunting must abide by all terms and conditions listed on the refuge website.
+- Hunters may enter the refuge two hours before legal sunrise and must exit the refuge by two hours after legal sunset. - The refuge prohibits leaving decoys, boats, vehicles and other personal property on the refuge overnight. - Hunters may only park in designated parking areas. - Persons possessing, transporting, or carrying firearms on the refuge must comply with all provisions of state and local law.
+Firearms may only be discharged according to refuge regulations (50 CFR 27.42 and 50 CFR 32.64). - Hunters may possess only 10 shells while hunting on or within 50 feet from the center of the dikes on Units 1A and 2C.
+Archery hunting is not allowed on the - Archery nunting is not allowed on the refuge. - Predator and snipe hunting are not allowed on the refuge.

+- Commercial guiding and outfitter activities are not allowed on the refuge. - All hunters entering, using or occupying the refuge for waterfowl hunting must abide by all terms and conditions listed on the refuge website.

-For more information call the refuge manager at 435-723-5887 or visit qo.usa.qov/chxDH.
+For more information call the refuge manager at 435-723-5887 or visit go.usa.gov/chxDH.